 - They ask people for ideas without having a discipline or rules around generating the ideas, which discourages participation and hurts idea production.

 There is a proper way to engage in ideation (or brainstorming ideas).
 Brainstorming and its rules for engagement were invented by Alex Osborn of BBDO over sixty years ago.
 Since then, the effectiveness of brainstorming has been well researched; it’s proven, and using it makes a difference.
 When you do it right, brainstorming includes divergent thinking, with explicit guidelines for use so you create the psychological safety people need to productively engage in the process.
 If you are leading ideation sessions and you’re not explicitly using divergent thinking and these guidelines, you aren’t getting what you need—novel ideas—and you will eventually turn your people off from participating.
 Not familiar with these guidelines?
-Email firstname.lastname@example.org and we’ll send them to you.
+Get a download of our Creative Thinking Guidelines here.

 - There is no clear path from ideation to results.
 When we ask people to give us their best thinking, we’d better be clear on how we’re using it.
 If we aren’t, our hopes for engagement become a clear path to disengagement.
 It’s disrespectful to ask people for ideas without letting them know how and when you’ll use their ideas and to report back on the progress of their development.